City Hall Registration

 If you are staying in the Netherlands for more than four months you will need to go to the city council and register as a new resident of the town where you are living.
 Registration regulations may vary from one council to another.

-In order to register, you need to bring a signed housing contract and your passport.
 When registering with your local council, you are automatically issued a BSN.
 BSN is short for Burger Service Nummer, which translates as ‘citizen service number’.
 The BSN is equivalent to a social security number: a unique registration number for every citizen, used in contacts with any government service.
 Various people may ask for your BSN.
 If you have a job, your employer will need to know your BSN.
 When you open a bank account the bank will also ask for your BSN.

 - A valid passport